Conducting a DFARS Assessment

 Contact US Today – https://www.regdox.com/contact/

 About RegDOX Solutions Inc.

 Operating since 2007, RegDOX Solutions Inc. is a market-leading provider of highly intuitive SaaS solutions enabling customers to securely manage and collaborate on confidential documents and information, whether inside or outside of their IT environments.
-RegDOX® offers compliance options for the transference and storage of ITAR, DFARS, EAR, HIPAA, and Corporate technical data within the cloud through highly intuitive, feature-rich virtual data room solutions.
+RegDOX® offers compliance options for the transference and storage of ITAR, DFARS, EAR, and Corporate technical data within the cloud through highly intuitive, feature-rich virtual data room solutions.
 In addition, RegDOX offers DFARS assessment services for contractors and subcontractors of the DoD.